*All Orders 4/19-4/27 Will Ship 4/28*

 All Orders $69+

-I’m the ultimate sweet tooth person, so inquiring about new ways to utilize my products outside the norm has been a point of emphasis.
+I’m the ultimate sweet tooth person, so I’ve been emphasizing inquiring about new ways to utilize my products outside the norm.

 I took the time to test out my question and put it into a finished product, a blood orange olive oil cake!

-Before getting into the recipe, we’ll take a look at three things you should know – olive oil vs. butter, substitution levels and olive oils vs. other oils.
+Before getting into the recipe, we’ll examine three things you should know: olive oil vs. butter, substitution levels, and olive oils vs. other oils.

-When it comes to baking, the decision to use butter or olive oil primarily comes down to a matter of both texture and flavor.
+When it comes to baking, the decision to use butter or olive oil primarily depends on texture and flavor.

-One of the great benefits of using olive oil – in cakes, specifically – is that the texture will be fluffier and will stay moist for longer than if you were to use butter.
+One of the great benefits of using olive oil in cakes is that the texture will be fluffier and the cake will stay moist for longer than if you were to use butter.

-Cakes made with olive oil instead of butter also tend to be lighter in texture and less dense due to its higher fat content and lighter weight.
+Cakes made with olive oil instead of butter also tend to be lighter in texture and less dense due to their higher fat content and lighter weight.

-One situation where a denser cake may be preferred is if you’re baking a multi-tiered cake, such as a wedding cake.
+A denser cake may be preferred if you’re baking a multi-tiered cake, such as a wedding cake.

-If you are planning on storing your cake in the refrigerator, olive oil is also preferred, as refrigerating a cake made with butter will cause the cake to become more firm (whereas a cake made with olive oil will maintain its light texture).
+If you plan on storing your cake in the refrigerator, olive oil is also preferred, as refrigerating a cake made with butter will cause it to become firmer (whereas a cake made with olive oil will maintain its light texture).

-Many cake and pastry recipes call for butter instead of olive oil because the goal is to create a buttery flavor.
+Many cake and pastry recipes call for butter instead of olive oil to create a buttery flavor.

 Examples of desserts where butter is typically preferred include croissants, butter cake, or pound cake.

-In other recipes, however, using olive oil creates a light, nutty, and slightly fruity flavor that you won’t get from just using butter.
+In other recipes, however, olive oil creates a light, nutty, and slightly fruity flavor you won’t get from just using butter.

-Olive oil often also better complements other ingredients found in cake recipes, such as fruit, nuts, or spices.
+Olive oil often complements other ingredients in cake recipes, such as fruit, nuts, or spices.

-In addition to creating a unique texture and flavor, baking with olive oil actually adds vitamins and antioxidants that aren’t found in butter.
+In addition to creating a unique texture and flavor, baking with olive oil adds vitamins and antioxidants not found in butter.

-Olive oil is also considered a “good” fat and has more benefits for your health and your heart than does butter.
+Olive oil is also considered a “good” fat and has more benefits for your health and heart than butter.

 If you want to bake a cake with olive oil but are using a recipe that calls for butter, you cannot simply substitute the same amount; rather, a slight conversion rate is required.

-The main reason why it’s not a 1:1 substitution is due to the fact that olive oil is 100% fat, whereas butter tends to be about 80% fat (and 20% water and milk solids).
+The main reason it’s not a 1:1 substitution is that olive oil is 100% fat, whereas butter tends to be about 80% fat (and 20% water and milk solids).

 -1 teaspoon of butter = ¾ teaspoon olive oil